diskoverdata/diskover-docs/source_files/dev_diskover_web_api.md

 ___
 ### Update (with JSON object)

-Updating file/directory tags is done with the PUT method.
+Updating file/directory tags and tasks is done with the PUT method.
 You can send a JSON object in the body.
 The call returns the status and number of items updated.

 **Curl example:**
 ```